Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Add tiled layer as basemap/README.md

 1. Create a `TileCache`, specifying the path to the local tile package.
 2. Create an `ArcGISTiledLayer` with the tile cache.
 3. Create a `Basemap` with the tiled layer.
-4. Create an `ArcGISMap` with the basemap and pass it to a MapView.
+4. Create a `Map` with the basemap and pass it to a MapView.

 ## Relevant API